Outdoor Education Full Program List

 Fire & Shelter Building

 This program provides participants with the theoretical knowledge of fire building – why, when, where – the practical knowledge of how to build a fire as well as knowledge of essential safety and survival techniques.
 Each camper also gets to build their own fire!
-They will also learn the different types of wilderness shelters including A-frame, debris hut and lean-tos.
+They will also learn how to make a practical and effective tarp shelter.
 Campers will also get to experience a scenario where they will have to put their shelter building skills to the test.

 Made up of a variety of smaller games and lessons, participants learn about the natural world in ways that are fun and memorable.
 Exciting games will get them directly interacting with the natural world while our instructors weave in interesting facts and knowledge.
-The program can also be tailored to feature information on trees to tie into the Grade 6 science curriculum.
 It is a great way to get kids connecting with nature and enjoying their time outside.

 Group Challenge Course

 Made up of many small activities or challenges, the Group Challenge program provides an excellent opportunity for participants to have fun while learning valuable life lessons.
 Each activity has an obvious goal, but the group is given certain constraints of challenges, forcing them to think collectively, to communicate and to experiment with different ideas.
-The task is not successful until the entire group has completed the challenge.
-After each activity, Camp Warwa staff debrief the experience focusing on elements of communication, teamwork, support, initiative, and personal experience.
+After each activity, Camp Warwa staff debrief the experience focusing on elements of communication, teamwork, trust and personal experience.
 Through the activities, as they dare to try, they begin to experience physical and mental success and recognize that the seemingly difficult is often quite possible.

 High Ropes Course